tbedford/Website-Test/source/about.md

 ![Timmy](./images/timmy.png "Timmy")

-And here's me posing: ;)
+And here's me being photo-bombed by a mermaid: ;)

 ![tony](./images/johnny_starbucks_resized.jpg "Tony")

-I am currently based in the UK, but like to spend time in the Philippines when I can.
-Here's why:
+I live in the UK but try to escape to the Philippines when I can.

 ![hammock](./images/hammock.jpg "Hammock")

 ## Contact

 My contact details are on my [Contact page](./contact.html).

 Please get in touch!